 The last mile isn’t a small part of the problem — it is the problem.

-Our answer to this gap was Campaigns, an agentic interface was orchestrating the resolution of vulnerabilities at scale.
+Our answer to this gap was Campaigns, an agentic interface for orchestrating the resolution of vulnerabilities at scale.

 It scales through distributed ownership.